Pylons/akhet/docs/index.rst

 :Bugs: https://github.com/Pylons/akhet/issues
 :Discuss: pylons-discuss_ list

-Akhet is a set of tutorial-level documentation and convenience code for Pyramid_.
-Version 2 focuses more heavily on documentation, and does not contain an application scaffold [#]_.
-Instead the documentation shows how to customize Pyramid's built-in scaffolds to give a Pylons-like environment.
-The documentation walks through the default application's structure, providing a supplement to the Pyramid documentation and showing how the structure differs from Pylons.
-It also discusses some alternative APIs and the tradeoffs between them.
-The Akhet library (the convenience classes) are unchanged in this release.
+Akhet is a Pyramid_ library and demo application with a Pylons-like feel.
+Earlier versions of Akhet had an application scaffold, but version 2 replaces it with the demo app.
+Much of the version 1 manual was moved to the Pyramid Cookbook (the `Pyramid for Pylons Users`_ guide).
+(The guide is not yet available as of January 2012.)
+The Akhet Python library is unchanged in version 2.

+The library and demo app have different goals, so the demo app is distribued separately.
+The library focuses on backward compatibility, minimal dependencies, and accepts only things that can be maintained long-term.
+The demo app is more adventurous, and may contain incompatible changes from version to version.
+The demo's main purpose is to contain the templates, stylesheets, and large chunks of code from the old scaffold that you may want to copy into your application.
+In the future, the demo will become more of a testing ground for new techniques.

-Akhet 2.0 runs on Python 2.5 - 2.7.
-The next version will probably add Python 3 and drop Python 2.5, as Pyramid 1.3 is doing.
+The library runs on Python 2.5 - 2.7, and has been tested with Pyramid 1.3a6 and 1.2.4 on Ubuntu Linux 11.10.
+The next version will focus on Python 3 support and will drop Python 2.5.
+The demo app currently has the same compatibility range as the library.

 .. toctree::
    :maxdepth: 2

+   library
+   demo
    intro
-   usage
    architecture
    default_content
-   api
    changes
    unfinished
    rant_scaffold